Venezuela extends Colombia border closure, sends 3,000 more troops

 CARACAS (Reuters) - Venezuela has extended a partial border shutdown with Colombia and sent another 3,000 troops to the area in a crime crackdown that has sent thousands of Colombians fleeing their adopted homeland and led to accusations of rights abuses.

-The dispute has also created a diplomatic blow-up between President Nicolas Maduro’s socialist government and the conservative administration of Juan Manuel Santos in Colombia.
+The dispute has also caused a diplomatic blow-up between President Nicolas Maduro’s socialist government and the center-right administration of Juan Manuel Santos in Colombia.

 Critics say Maduro is creating a distraction and playing the nationalist card before a December parliamentary election in which polls show his ruling Socialist Party in trouble.

-The government says it is tackling crime gangs on the border who wreak violence and drain Venezuela’s recession-hit economy by trafficking subsidized goods from flour to gasoline.
+The government said it is tackling gangs on the border who wreak violence and drain Venezuela’s recession-hit economy by trafficking subsidized goods from flour to fuel.
+Two presumed Colombian paramilitaries were shot dead by Venezuelan security forces on Tuesday, a governor on the Venezuelan side said.

 Having shut main frontier points in Tachira state last month, Maduro also ordered the closing of the Paraguachon crossing in Zulia state to the north late on Monday.

-Local Wayu and Guajiro indigenous inhabitants would, however, be exempt from the measure, which was intended to “keep advancing against crime, criminals, paramilitaries and smugglers,” Maduro added at a cabinet meeting.
+Local Wayuu and Guajiro indigenous inhabitants would, however, be exempt from the measure, which was intended to “maintain progress against crime, criminals, paramilitaries and smugglers,” Maduro added at a cabinet meeting.

 He ordered another 3,000 soldiers to the porous 2,219-kilometer (1,379-mile) border, adding to 2,000 already there.

-Maduro also decreed a “state of exception” in three municipalities of Zulia.
-There is a similar situation in five municipalities of Tachira, meaning constitutional guarantees are temporarily suspended.
+Maduro also decreed a “state of exception” in three Zulia municipalities.
+There is a similar situation in five Tachira municipalities, meaning constitutional guarantees are suspended.

-Rights groups say that has led to abuses by security forces, as some 1,400 Colombians have been deported and another 15,000 have fled, according to the U.N. figures.
+Rights groups say that has led to abuses by security forces, as some 1,400 Colombians have been deported and another 15,000 have fled, according to United Nations figures.

 Some of the Colombians’ homes were marked “D” for demolition before security forces knocked them down, and many people left with all they could carry across a river.